Secret Honor: Plot

 However, Nixon admits that he has been the willing tool of a political network he alternately calls "the Bohemian Grove" and "The Committee of 100".
 The alleged interest of the committee is the heroin trade with Asia, although he followed them rather out of a lust for power plus some belief in their willingness to bring democracy to Asia.
-However, after the 1972 vote he received new orders from them: they wanted Nixon to keep the Vietnam War going on at all costs, then go for a third term in office, so they can continue their business with the president as their strawman.
+However, after the 1972 vote he received new orders from them: they wanted Nixon to keep the Vietnam War going on at all costs, then go for a third term in office, so they can continue their business with the president as their straw man.
 Nixon further explains that at some point he decided that he never wanted to go down in history as the president who sacrificed thousands of American soldiers for drug money, so he staged the Watergate scandal to leave the office against massive public support.
 Nixon puts the blame on others: on the public that supports him although – or even because – he is a scam artist and a petty thief, just like the majority of them, as he sees it.

 Nixon pulls back the hammer on the gun and raises it to his head, where he allows it to linger for a few quiet seconds, before dropping it back on the desk.
 Nixon launches into the impassioned final moments of his monologue, saying: "They wanted me to kill myself.
 Well, I won't do it.
-If they want me dead, they'll have to do it...
+If they want me dead, they'll have to do it ...
 Fuck 'em!"
 Accompanied with a resolute and defiant fist pump that freezes at its zenith, Nixon's emphatic delivery of the monologue's final two words is shown playing on a loop in staggered intervals across all his closed circuit television monitors while in the background chants of "Four more years!" increasingly grow louder until the looped footage disappears into static.